 Related: Fast Vegetable Crops for a Late Start Garden

-Planting these cool weather crops long before the onslaught of light freezes really helps.
+Planting these cool season vegetables long before the onslaught of light freezes really helps.
 Mature plants seem to tolerate the cold better than immature plants.

 And, because moisture holds heat, nights of high-humidity or precipitation tend to be safer for fall vegetables than the cold, dry, windy nights.

-First of all, when looking for seed, seek out the most cold-hardy varieties of any of these cool season vegetable crops.
+First of all, when looking for seeds, seek out the most cold hardy varieties of any of these cool season vegetable crops.
 Secondly, stick with greens and roots.

-Fruiting plants like tomatoes, squash, pumpkins, and peppers will keel over as soon as a frost hits.
+Warm season vegetables include fruiting plants like tomatoes, squash, pumpkins, and peppers; these will keel over as soon as a frost hits.

 Greens